isheegattani/twinforce-ai-onboarding/README.md

 ---

 **Note:** TwinForce was developed for the Salesforce Agentforce Hackathon 2025.
-Slack integration is mocked due to workspace install restrictions, but backend functionality is fully implemented and demonstrated via live Render server.
+Slack integration is mocked due to workspace install restrictions, but backend functionality is fully implemented and demonstrated via a live Render server.